When a Dark Veil Seems to Overshadow Everything...

 There is hope, even if your situation seems hopeless to you at the moment:

-• With proper care, it usually subsides after a few weeks (or months).
+- With proper care, it usually subsides within a few weeks (or months), limiting or eliminating all symptoms.

 Consult your doctor as soon as possible if you suspect that you may be suffering from pregnancy-related depression.
-You can get out of this situation!
+You don't need to grit your teeth and endure!

 Medical Treatment

-Some medications for depression are safe during pregnancy.
-They have no negative effects on the pregnancy or on the baby.
-Extensive studies on this subject have proven some antidepressants to be safe during pregnancy.
+Comprehensive studies confirm that some antidepressants are safe during pregnancy.
+They have no adverse effects on the pregnancy or the baby.

-After your doctor initially prescribes an antidepressant, it will have to build up an effective presence in your blood - this requires a little patience.
+After your doctor initially prescribes an antidepressant, it will take time for it to build up an effective concentration in your bloodstream—this will require patience.
 You should start feeling an improvement within two weeks.

-ℹ️ Antidepressants are usually only taken temporarily and are also non-addictive (unlike benzodiazepines).
+ℹ️ Antidepressants are usually only taken temporarily and are also non-addictive (unlike sedatives).
 Any fear of addiction is unfounded.

-Since depression usually involves a chemical imbalance of neurotransmitters, antidepressants compensate this serotonin or norepinephrine deficiency.
+Since depression usually involves a chemical imbalance of neurotransmitters, antidepressants compensate for this serotonin or norepinephrine deficiency.

 Counseling

 You have all reason to assume that your emotional state will improve quickly after starting on medication.
-Receiving counseling can also be very helpful, especially when paired with medication.
+Pairing medication with counseling can also be beneficial.

 If you have experienced depression before becoming pregnant, you may have already tried antidepressants.
 You may now be wondering whether it is safe to continue your medication during pregnancy.
 Consult your doctor as soon as possible!

-📍Note: Do not abruptly discontinue a drug without first consulting your doctor!
+📍Note: Do not abruptly discontinue a drug without consulting your doctor!
 This could lead to a worsening of your symptoms.
-In all likelihood, you will be able to safely continue taking the antidepressant.
+In all likelihood, you can safely continue taking the antidepressant.

 Want to know if a specific medication is safe during pregnancy?
 Go to mothertobaby.org.

-Here are some suggestions to help you regain your footing in this difficult situation.
-You may want to gradually implement some of them in order to move closer toward the light at the end of the tunnel.
+Here are some suggestions to help you regain your footing in this challenging situation.
+Take things at your own pace by gradually implementing some of these ideas.
+This will allow you to approach the light at the end of the tunnel.

 1. Support 🤝